monsieurbiz/SyliusSettingsPlugin/README.md

 It's also possible to run test fixtures with a local suite in development: `make sylius.fixtures.local`.

+By default, a fixture will replace the value of a setting if it already exists.
+If you want to keep a value as it is in the database when running this fixture, you can use the flag `ignore_if_exists: true` for each element that you want to be kept.

 ### Use CLI

 You can use a CLI command to set a value for a setting directly from the console: